fsvreddit/comment-nuke/README.md

-A moderation tool used for deleting and locking an entire comment tree, starting with a single comment.
-This app demonstrates how to:
+A moderation tool used for deleting and locking an entire comment tree, starting with a single comment, or at an entire post level.

-- Use the Reddit API to perform large-scale operations.

-- Use menu actions as an entrypoint for apps.
+## Credits

+This app was originally written by /u/FlyingLaserTurtle, with contributions from /u/ni5arga.

+## Change History